 By Santa Fe New Mexican Editorial Board

-This article originally appeared in the Santa Fe New Mexican.
+This editorial originally appeared in the Santa Fe New Mexican.